das-praktische-schreinerlein/your-all-in-one/README.md

 "Your-All-In-One" or "Le petit D'Artagnan" is the prototype of my
 collaboration-softwareproject: "D'Artagnan - Dein persönlicher Software-Musketier".

-More information about the prototype can you find at http://www.your-all-in-one.de/yaio/static/lepetit
+More information about the prototype at http://www.your-all-in-one.de/yaio/static/lepetit

 # TODO for me
 - [ ] documentation